Know Before You Owe: the TILA-RESPA Integrated Disclosure Rule

 The TILA-RESPA Integrated Disclosure (TRID) rule became effective on October 3, 2015.
-A proposed rule to make corrections and offer additional clarity is slated to be finalized in April 2017.
-Its implementation remains a great challenge for the real estate finance industry, and MBA is working on several fronts to help address the issues.
+A proposed rule to make corrections and offer additional clarity has not yet been finalized.
+TRID's implementation remains a great challenge to the real estate finance industry.
+MBA urges the Consumer Financial Protection Bureau (CFPB) to continue working with the industry to enhance clarity and improve compliance with TRID.

-- For those loans, the rule requires the use of new, integrated disclosure forms for consumers at the time of application and settlement, known as the Loan Estimate (LE) and the Closing Disclosure (CD), respectively.
+- For TRID-era loans, the rule requires the use of new, integrated disclosure forms for consumers at the time of application and settlement-known as the Loan Estimate (LE) and the Closing Disclosure (CD), respectively.

 - The LE is intended to integrate RESPA's Good Faith Estimate (GFE) and TILA's Early Truth in Lending (TIL) disclosure, and the Closing Disclosure is intended to integrate the Final TIL and the HUD-1 settlement statement.